aFarkas/respimage/README.md

 ###Recommended: Use a low quality image source

 In case JS off and performance is a concern.
 Use a low quality source as the fallback ``src``.
-As soon as an image has already a source respimage will not simply switch the image ``src`` but will either abort the old image request (IE and FF 36+) or implement the low quality image placeholder pattern (Safari and FF35-).
+As soon as an image has already a source respimage will not simply switch the image ``src`` but will implement the low quality image placeholder pattern.
 While the lquip technique can often increase the time until the onload event, it **dramatically improves perceived performance**:

 ```html
 <img